MaximilianKoestler/rust-coding-test/README.md

 ## Design Decisions

-### Parallelism
+### Performance

 This implementation must focus on readability over performance.
-However, pipelining I/O and actual transaction processing seems to be a very natural optimization and I will try to consider this for my attempt at the problem.
+I have designed all modules to accept iterators to avoid loading the whole input/output text at once.

+A logical optimization step would be to pipeline I/O and actual transaction processing.
+Having interfaces that already work on iterators will help with that.

 ### Money Representation

 I have decided to go with the `rust_decimal` crate for simplicity since it requires no extra effort for serialization/deserialization with `serde`.
 An easy optimization in RAM and CPU usage would be to use a simple fixed point format (i.e. an `i64` representing 1/10,000 of the unit currency).

+This crate is also one of the few causes of possible `panic!()` in the implementation.
+Attempting to parse too large numbers will result in an integer overflow!